 Juan Pablo Montoya

-Montoya joined Team Penske for the 2014 Verizon IndyCar Series season and he quickly acclimated himself to the winning culture of the organization.
-He totaled four wins in his three years of full-time competition, including winning the 2015 Indianapolis 500 for the team’s record 16th win in the legendary race.
+Montoya joined Team Penske for the 2014 IndyCar Series season and he quickly acclimated himself to the winning culture of the organization.
+He totaled four wins in his three years of full-time competition, which included a memorable win in the 2015 Indianapolis 500 for the team's 16th victory in the legendary race.

 Montoya and his wife Connie reside in South Florida with their son Sebastian and two daughters, Paulina and Manuela.